-To enroll in a course through Non-Degree Enrollment, high school students who are under 18 must have their parent or guardian sign a Under 18 Consent Form.
-This form will be sent to the student after they submit the NM Student Registration and Approval forms.
+Any high school student may enroll in a course through Non-Degree Enrollment.
+However, high school students who are under 18 must have their parent or guardian sign a Under 18 Notice - Acknowledgment Form.
+This form may be downloaded and submitted together with the NM Student Registration and Approval forms.

 Other UW Programs

 These other UW programs may be of interest: